Drug Use and Your Health

 - Methamphetamine (commonly called meth, crank, or speed).
 Methamphetamine can cause seizures; stroke; serious mental health issues, including paranoia, hallucinations, and delusions; and long-term health problems.

 - Hallucinogens, including LSD, mescaline, psilocybin, PCP (phencyclidine), and ketamine.
 Serious and lasting problems such as psychosis or hallucinogenic flashbacks can occur after you use LSD.

-- Opiates, such as heroin, morphine, and codeine.
+- Opioids, such as heroin, morphine, and codeine.
 Some of these drugs can cause lung problems, harm the liver and kidneys, cause infections like hepatitis and HIV if you use shared injection equipment and fluids, and lead to overdose.

 - Anabolic steroids, which people use to build muscle tissue and decrease body fat.
 Steroids can cause liver cancer and increase the risk of heart attack and stroke.

 - Alcohol.
 Drinking too much alcohol can harm the liver, pancreas, heart, brain, and nervous system.
 It can also cause some cancers.
 If used during pregnancy, alcohol can harm a developing baby (fetus).
 Alcohol can also cause mood swings and affect your sleep and your ability to think, learn, reason, remember, and solve problems.
 If you combine drugs with alcohol, you are more likely to engage in high-risk behaviours like drinking and driving or having unprotected sex.
 The use of drugs with alcohol may increase the effects of each.